MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 !!! abstract
     Milo is a 'table slinger' - the spindle is stationary in X and Y, and the work table moves underneath it.
 The X and Y axes cannot move through the XY Gantry plate so the work area is limited by the dimensions of the gantry plate _as well as_ the length and width of the table.

-    It is important to note that the Y axis cannot be made any longer than it already is, because the size limitation on the Y axis is dictated by how far the spindle sits out towards the operator from the main column.
+    It is important to note that the Y-Axis cannot be made any longer than it already is, because the size limitation on the Y-Axis is dictated by how far the spindle sits out towards the operator from the main column.

     Extending the spindle outwards from the column any further than it already is would apply too much leverage against the column.